Young Turks: Armenian genocide

 The Armenian genocide was the CUP government's systematic extermination of its Armenian subjects.

 The conflicts at the Caucasus Campaign, the Persian Campaign, and the Gallipoli Campaign affected places where Armenians lived in significant numbers.
 Before the declaration of war, Unionist emissaries asked Ottoman Armenians at the Armenian congress at Erzurum to facilitate the conquest of Transcaucasia by inciting an anti-Tsarist rebellion among the Russian Armenians in the event of a Caucasian Front.

-Scholars trace the genocide to long-standing discrimination and land conflicts against Armenians in the Ottoman east, radicalizing after the 1890s massacres and especially the Balkan Wars, when CUP leaders embraced ethnonationalist 'Turkification' and came to see the large Christian minority in strategic provinces as a threat to imperial survival.
+Scholars trace the genocide to long-standing discrimination and land conflicts against Armenians in the Ottoman east, radicalizing after the 1890s massacres and especially the Balkan Wars, when CUP leaders embraced ethnonationalist Turkification and came to see the large Christian minority in Western Armenia as a threat to imperial survival.
 In World War I, military defeats, paranoia about alleged Armenian rebellion or collusion with Russia, and the goal of demographic engineering and economic plunder led Young Turk leaders to portray Armenians as collectively guilty (a fifth column) and to order mass deportations and annihilation to prevent Armenian autonomy or independence.

 Around 300,000 Armenians were forced to move southwards to Urfa and then westwards to Aintab and Marash.
 In the summer of 1917, Armenians were moved to the Konya region in central Anatolia.
 By the end of World War I, up to 1,200,000 Armenians were forcibly deported from their home vilayets.
-As a result, about half of the displaced died of exposure, hunger, and disease, or were victims of banditry and forced labor.
+About half of the displaced died of exposure, hunger, and disease, or were victims of banditry and forced labour.

 In 2005, the International Association of Genocide Scholars stated that scholarly evidence revealed the CUP "government of the Ottoman Empire began a systematic genocide of its Armenian citizens and unarmed Christian minority population.
 More than a million Armenians were exterminated through direct killing, starvation, torture, and forced death marches."